Kitt-AI/snowboy/README.md

 If you want support on other hardware/OS, please send your request to [snowboy@kitt.ai](mailto:snowboy.kitt.ai)

+## Precompiled node module

+Snowboy is available in the form of a native node module precompiled for: 64 bit Ubuntu, MacOS X, and the Raspberry Pi (Raspbian 8.0+).
+For quick installation run:

+    npm install --save snowboy

+For sample usage see the `examples/Node` folder.

 ## Precompiled Binaries with Python Demo
 * 64 bit Ubuntu [12.04](https://s3-us-west-2.amazonaws.com/snowboy/snowboy-releases/ubuntu1204-x86_64-1.0.4.tar.bz2)